saziddeveloper/MY-OLD-PORTFOLIO-WEBSITE/README.md

 - ⚡ Other: Deploy and integrate applications with Firebase, optimize performance, and apply problem-solving to enhance functionality and user experience.

 ## 🤝 Hire Me
-Looking for a skilled developer for your next project?
+✨ Looking for a skilled developer for your next project?
 Look no further!
-I am ready to bring your ideas to life.
-Let's collaborate to fulfill your dreams.
+✨ You can hire me for your next project and I will strive to fulfill your dreams.
-💡 “Code is not just logic — it’s creativity in motion.”
+💡 “Development are not just jobs for me, they are my passions.”

 ## 📬 Contact
 📧 Email: [saziddeveloper@gmail.com](mailto:saziddeveloper@gmail.com)